Copyright © 2016

 "I had some help from friends in the Sharpshooters Sir."

-"I would hazard a guess two of the names were Sharpe and O'Malley?"
+"I would hazard a guess two of the names were Grey and O'Rourke?"

 Thomas just smiled in answer as he waited for the General to continue.